playcanvas/developer.playcanvas.com/content/en/user-manual/designer/settings.md

 This is the URL where all the scripts are going to be loaded from, when launching the Application with Launch Local.

+#### Locale

+The locale that you can preview in the Editor and when you Launch your application.
+This is only visible to you not other members of your team.
+This is used when you have enabled Localization for Text Elements and when you use Localized Assets.

 ## Physics Settings

 Physics settings affect the simulation of all the rigid body components in your scene.